Account Operation / Legal

 USE OF ELECTRONIC SERVICES

 I acknowledge that I have permission to use the Electronic Services to access any permitted Account and to conduct Transactions as may be permitted with respect to any such Account.
-However, I am not allowed to use these Services to pay bills from, or transfer funds out of any Account which more than one signature is required to authorize a transaction, unless prior authorization is received in writing from all required signers.
+However, I am not allowed to use these Services to pay bills from, or transfer funds out of any Account that is a Registered or Non-Registered Investment that I am not the holder of and where more than one signature is required to authorize a transaction, unless prior authorization is received in writing from all required signers.
 I agree to follow the instructions of the Credit Union in effect from time to time with respect to the use of the Electronic Services.

 When I use my PAC to conduct any Transaction, I agree that this is the legal equivalent of having given a written, signed instruction to the Credit Union to complete the Transaction, and therefore agree to be bound by each such Transaction.
 This means that I irrevocably authorize and direct the Credit Union to debit or credit, as the case may be, the amount of any Transaction to the Account or Accounts designate by me at the time of the Transaction, in accordance with the Credit Union’s normal practices and the terms and conditions of my Operation of Account Agreement.
 The Credit Union’s practices respecting the debiting or crediting of any of the Electronic Services may be revised from time to time with or without notice to me, and the Credit Union reserves the right to require me to physically sign original documents before completing certain Transactions if it believes it is advisable for our mutual protection.